pandaandi/CMS-Hospital-Quality-Dashboard/README.md

 This portfolio project uses current CMS Provider Data to build an executive-friendly hospital quality dashboard focused on readmissions, patient experience, hospital ratings, and unplanned visit signals.

-## Why This Project

-The earlier UCI diabetes readmission project is useful for patient-level predictive modeling, but its encounter data ends in 2008.
-This CMS project is more current and stronger for storytelling because it uses CMS files released in 2026 for FY 2026 hospital quality reporting.

 ## Data Sources

 - CMS Hospital Readmissions Reduction Program, FY 2026